kullna/.github/profile/README.md

 Our aspiration is to cultivate a love for learning, stimulate boundless curiosity, and bolster the confidence of every child.
 We want them to understand that they have the potential to change the world.

 In our mission, we see the potential for a better future for all of us.
 We're taking it one line of code at a time.

+Have more questions about Kullna?
+Check out our [Frequently Asked Questions](http://www.kullna.org/docs/#/FAQ) page, or reach out on [Discord](http://discord.kullna.org)!

 ## :wave: Our Story